teesar/2420_1/guide.md

 ## Step 3: Download Arch Linux Image
 1. Navigate to https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/ .
 2. Click images in the most recently uploaded row.

 3. Click the image name that contains "cloudimg" and ends in ".qcow2".

-- The download should start automatically and is roughly 500MB in size.
+- Note: The number on your version may be different than appears here.
+The download should start automatically and is roughly 500MB in size.

 ## Step 4: Upload Arch Linux Image to Digital Ocean
 1. Navigate to the Digital Ocean website and log in to your account.